Terrell Suggs reveals reason for not re-signing with the Ravens in 2019

-The Baltimore Ravens have had several dominant players with fearsome and iconic personalities throughout the franchise’s storied history.
-Future first-ballot Hall of Fame outside linebacker Terrell Suggs was certainly one of them and even though he dawned a jersey for two more different teams before hanging up his cleats, he still views himself as a “Raven for life.”
+The Baltimore Ravens have had several dominant players with iconic personalities throughout the franchise’s storied history.
+Probable future first-ballot Hall of Fame outside linebacker Terrell Suggs was certainly one of them and even though he donned a jersey for two more different teams before hanging up his cleats, he still views himself as a “Raven for life.”

 Imagining a player of Suggs’ prestige ever wearing anything but some sort of combination of black, purple, and white seemed unthinkable for the first 16 years of his career.
 He had been a seven-time Pro Bowler, an All-Pro, Defensive Player of the Year, is still the franchise’s all-time leader in sacks, and helped lead the team to their second Super Bowl championship.